-Using a warm wet compress-
+Using a warm wet compress

-A warm wet compress is the simple cure to so many different ailments, and lucky for moms with milk blisters it usually does the trick.
+A warm wet compress is a simple cure to so many different ailments, and lucky for moms with milk blisters it usually does the trick.
 Before feedings, hold a wet compress to your nipple.
 This will help open up and soften the blister.
 It is best to apply the compress right before a feeding because if the warm water isn’t enough to rid you of the milk blister, the pressure from your baby feeding may be the extra push that it needs.

-Very gentle pressure-
+Very gentle pressure

-Following along with above, a little pressure can go a long way in getting rid of a milk blister.
+Following along with the above, a little pressure can go a long way in getting rid of a milk blister.
 Scrape the edge of the blister with your fingernail or rub the bump with a washcloth.
 Sometimes breastfeeding alone is enough to get the job done.
 If you are solely pumping or nursing is not doing the trick, try applying a little pressure to the blister on your own.

-Soaking in a saline solution-
+Soaking in a saline solution

-Vinegar and a cotton ball-
+Vinegar and a cotton ball

 Motherhood calls you to do some pretty odd things, if milk blisters are part of that journey for you one of those odd things might be putting a vinegar soaked cotton ball in your bra.
 It helps to soften your blister and pull the stuck milk out.

-Ask your healthcare provider for some help-
+Ask your healthcare provider for some help

 Don’t be afraid to call up your doctor and ask for some help.
 That is what they are there for.
 They will be able to use a sterile needle to pop the blister, and they can give you some antibacterial cream to help you heal up properly.
 (Do not do this on your own)